Trustly

 |

-Countries and regions | AT, BE, BG, CY*, CZ, DE, DK, EE, ES, FI, FR*, GB, GR*, HR*, HU, IE, IT, LT, LU*, LV, MT*, NL, NO, PL, PT*, RO, SE, SI, SK |
+Countries and regions | AT, BE, BG, CY*, CZ, DE, DK, EE, ES, FI, FR*, GR*, HR*, HU, IE, IT, LT, LU*, LV, MT*, NL, NO, PL, PT*, RO, SE, SI, SK |

-Payment currencies | EUR, BGN, CZK, DKK, EUR, GBP, HUF, NOK, PLN, RON, SEK |
+Payment currencies | EUR, BGN, CZK, DKK, EUR, HUF, NOK, PLN, RON, SEK |

-Currency conversion | On the Trustly side |
+Currency conversion | on the Trustly side |

-Purchases | + |
+One-time purchases | + |

-Stored credentials payments | + ** |
+Credential-on-file purchases | + ** |

 Full refunds | + |